Fujisan—Sacred Place & Source of Artistic Inspiration (UNESCO) Iconic and inspirational—Japan's most famous mountain

 A muse for artists and an icon for Japan

 Mt.
 Fuji is the ubiquitous symbol of Japan, both domestically and abroad.
 Much of its status can be attributed to the ukiyo-e woodblock prints of Katsushika Hokusai (1760-1849) and Utagawa Hiroshige (1797-1858).
 Their works transformed the mountain into a universally iconic image known throughout the world.

 How to Get There

 From Tokyo, access Mt.
-Fuji and the surrounding area by bus or via the Tokaido Shinkansen.
-Buses departing from Tokyo Station take approximately two hours, while the regular train takes approximately two hours and 30 minutes.
+Fuji and the surrounding area via the Tokaido Shinkansen, by bus, or local train.
+Buses departing from Tokyo Station take approximately two hours, while the regular train takes approximately three hours.
 Note that the various UNESCO-designated sites are scattered throughout the region, and will require additional travel.